Mirevi/MotionHub/README.md

 MMH offers support for several body tracking systems and encompasses a game engine plug-in that connects the MMH with Unity by means of a standardized protocol.
 The plug-in allows for the usage of a single type of skeleton for any body tracking system and, therefore, facilitates the switch between different body tracking systems during app development significantly.

-MotionHub is developed at the research lab [MIREVI](https://www.mirevi.de/) from the [University of Applied Sciences Düsseldorf](https://hs-duesseldorf.de/en) within the scope of the project [HIVE](https://tinyurl.com/y3ugxo3p).
+MotionHub is developed at the research lab [MIREVI](https://www.mirevi.de/) from the [University of Applied Sciences Düsseldorf](https://hs-duesseldorf.de/en) within the scope of the project [HIVE](https://mirevi.de/research/immersive-digital-technologies-for-a-healthy-life-through-exercise-and-well-being-hive-lab).

 ### Acknowledgements

-The project Hive is sponsored by the [German Federal Ministry of Education and Research](https://www.bmbf.de/en/index.html) (BMBF) under the project number 16SV8182.
+The project [HIVE](https://mirevi.de/research/immersive-digital-technologies-for-a-healthy-life-through-exercise-and-well-being-hive-lab) is sponsored by the [German Federal Ministry of Education and Research](https://www.bmbf.de/en/index.html) (BMBF) under the project number 16SV8182.

 # Requirements